quimnaba/mister-md-scraper/README.md

 according to a predefined list.
 It compares the current market players with a list of chollos and suggests which players you should sign.

+Good to know: The Chrome driver sometimes fail.
+Just run again the program.
+The MD page runs a bit slow, but if it gets stuck you can accelerate the script by clicking the "market" icon.
+You can also take advantadge of the processing time to select another account if you want to check great deals in other Fantasies.

 ## Features
 - **Fetch Market Players:** Retrieves the list of players currently available in the market.
 - **Fetch Chollos:** Retrieves the list of great deals considered by www.analiticafantasy.com